qlefevre/serverless-scaleway-containers/README.md

 A simple example to run Java Serverless Functions on top of Scaleway Serverless Containers

-I wrote this Java example to complement the [existing examples](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples) on the [serverless-scaleway-functions plugin](https://github.com/scaleway/serverless-scaleway-functions).
+I wrote this Java example to contribute to the [existing examples](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples) on the [serverless-scaleway-functions plugin](https://github.com/scaleway/serverless-scaleway-functions).
 The example is strongly inspired by this [Flask project written in Python](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/container) with PORT definition by Environment variable.
 The java-container folder contains a classic maven project with pom.xml and Dockerfile